umarcor/osvb/doc/notebook/sigrok.rst

 Hence, any other waveform needs to be converted, and possibly filtered.
 Currently supported input/output formats are listed at :web:`sigrok.org/wiki/Input_output_formats <sigrok.org/wiki/Input_output_formats>`.

-Sticking to VCD, several features are (unfortunately) currently missing in :ghrepo:`libsigrok <sigrokproject/libsigrok>` and PulseView:
+Sticking to VCD, several features are (unfortunately) currently missing in :gh:`libsigrok <sigrokproject/libsigrok>` and PulseView:

 * Arrays of signals, i.e. multi-bit signals, are not supported.